In this post, I’m going to walk you through 17 FREE VPN services you can use immediately .

 Native OpenVPN, IPSec, L2TP and PPTP protocols are supported across each plan.
 However, the free option currently only applies to Windows, Mac and Android.

 ZPN offers three different levels of service, free, mobile and premium.
 Whilst the free VPN option is the most limited, it is a favourable option for those looking to spend a fair amount of time online.

 The free service includes the use of 5+ IP connections.
 Bandwidth is limited, although they do not specify what the limitation is.
 The data transfer is limited to 10GB a month, and they do not log traffic.
 P2P transfers are not covered.

 Each available plan provides OpenVPN and L2TP/IPSec Protocol Support, 99.9% Uptime, and unlimited country changes.

 ZPN is currently available on iOS, Windows and Android.

-Hotspot Shield is one of the best known VPN providers.
-Up until very recently they did not have a cap on services.
+Hotspot Shield is one of the best-known VPN providers.
+Up until recently, they did not have a cap on services.
 Their free services are ad-supported.